jgvabo/edcradix/docs/radixintro.md

 If you want to move ahead using you own pace - feel free to do so ... support may be limited :)

+## Following the example project, branch by branch

->`If you want to work actively with the example projet (this), I suggest forking it (, rename it) and the clone that locally`
+If you want to work actively with the example project (this) and follow the scripts for the branches then i suggest

+* Fork the original repo on github to your own account
+* Consider to rename the repo
+* Clone the repo locally

+When this is done, you can follow the script part by part - branch by branch.
+You do not want to merge from part branches to master :)

 ## Before start